AIObjectives/lucidlens/README.md

 ## Contribution

 Suggestions and pull requests are welcomed!
-After changing the recode, visit chrome://extensions and click on the reload button to reload the extension.
+After changing the code, visit chrome://extensions and click on the reload button to reload the extension.

 ---